 The effort was well worth it: NCI designation for Winship gives Georgians improved access to clinical trials and resources that may not be available elsewhere.
-We join an elite cadre of 68 other cancer centers in earning this distinction.
+We join an elite cadre of cancer centers in earning this distinction.

 In 2013, Winship Cancer Institute received a renewal of its NCI designation and was rated as “outstanding” by a panel of 23 reviewers.